The Pirates of Penzance: 2025 musical version

 A Roundabout Theatre Company adaptation, Pirates!
-The Penzance Musical, began previews on Broadway at the Todd Haimes Theatre on 4 April 2025, opened on 24 April and ran through 27 July 2025 for 21 previews and 109 regular performances.
+The Penzance Musical, began previews on Broadway at the Todd Haimes Theatre on 4 April 2025, opened on 24 April and ran through 27 July 2025, for 21 previews and 109 regular performances.
 It starred David Hyde Pierce as Gilbert/Major General Stanley; Ramin Karimloo as the Pirate King, Jinkx Monsoon as Ruth, Nicholas Barasch as Frederic, Samantha Williams as Mabel and Preston Truman Boyd as Sullivan/Sergeant of Police.
 Scott Ellis directed, with choreography by Warren Carlyle.
 Designs were by David Rockwell (sets), Linda Cho (costumes), Donald Holder (lighting) and Mikaal Sulaiman (sound).
-A concert of this concept was staged in October 2022 by Roundabout, at the same theatre, starring Pierce and Karimloo, with Colton Ryan as Frederic.
+A concert of this concept staged in October 2022 by Roundabout at the same theatre starred Pierce and Karimloo, with Colton Ryan as Frederic.

 Rupert Holmes adapted the libretto with a New Orleans setting.
 New orchestrations, with styles including French Quarter jazz, blues, Dixieland, boogie-woogie, soft-shoe, calypso, ragtime and rumba, were by Joseph Joubert and Daryl Waters.
-The overture, "Oh! false one", "How beautifully blue the sky", "No, I'll be brave" and "Sighing softly to the river" were cut.
-Additions included a passage to the tune of "Good Morrow, Good Mother" (from Iolanthe); a jazz entr'acte called "The Sail the Ocean Blues" (adapted from H.M.S.
-Pinafore); "The Nightmare Song" (adapted from Iolanthe); "Alone and Yet Alive" (adapted from The Mikado); and the Act 2 finale "We're All from Someplace Else" (adapted from Pinafore).
-Many lyrics were rewritten, and music from act 1 was rearranged to create the new number "We're Sashayin' Through the Old French Quarter"; extra dance music is added, and the Act 2 finale is largely rewritten.
+The overture and four songs were cut, and additions included a passage to the tune of "Good Morrow, Good Mother" (from Iolanthe); a jazz entr'acte (adapted from H.M.S.
+Pinafore); "The Nightmare Song" (adapted from Iolanthe); "Alone and Yet Alive" (adapted from The Mikado); and the Act 2 finale was adapted from Pinafore.
+Many lyrics were rewritten; music from act 1 was rearranged to create a new number, "We're Sashayin' Through the Old French Quarter"; and extra dance music was added.
 The roles of Samuel, Edith, Kate and Isabel were eliminated.
-In a prologue, Gilbert and Sullivan explain that, in their tour of America, they have so loved New Orleans that they have re-set the show in that city for the audience at the Theatre of the Renaissance.
+In a prologue, Gilbert and Sullivan explain that, in their tour of America, they have so loved New Orleans that they have set the show in that city for the audience at the Theatre of the Renaissance.
 The show then supposedly unfolds at that venue.
 Despite rewritten dialogue, the story hews closely to the original plot, but the denouement is changed from the revelation that the pirates are aristocrats to a realization that America is a diverse nation of immigrants.

 Most reviews were positive.
 The critic for Variety wrote that "it is easy enough to put aside almost all quibbles [with the] adaptation ... because the production is so joyous and well-executed".
 Pirates! was nominated for the 2025 Tony Award for Best Revival of a Musical and three 2025 Drama League Awards, including Outstanding Revival of a Musical.
 The show grossed a total of $8,058,516.